 Next, the liquid refrigerant goes back indoors through copper tubing.
 It goes through an expansion device.
 This device controls the entry of the refrigerant into the evaporator coil.
 Inside the evaporator coil, the refrigerant will once again absorb heat from the indoor air.

 Now that you know the answer to the question “how does AC work?” you’re probably looking forward to escaping the heat with some freshly chilled air.
-Why not choose the HVAC company that is number one in Southern Arizona?
+Why not choose the HVAC company that is No. 1 in Southern Arizona?
 Intelligent Design is a veteran-owned air conditioner installation and service company known for exceptional customer service and affordable rates.
-Call our office in Tucson at (520) 462-1538.
+You can always depend on us for the services you need.
+Want to learn more?
+Call our office in Tucson at (520) 333 2665.